AIRLINE STATE PARK TRAIL NORTH;

-To start from the Riverside Drive parking lot in Thompson: From I-395 take exit 47 to Route 44 west.
+To start from the Riverside Drive parking lot in Thompson (East End): From I-395 take exit 47 to Route 44 west.
 Travel 0.5 miles and turn right on Route 12 north.
 Travel 1.3 miles to the Riverside Drive parking lot on your right.

-To Start from the Sand Dam parking area in Thompson; From I-395 take exit 53 to Wilsonville Rd and head east to Route 193.
+To Start from the Sand Dam parking area in Thompson (East End); From I-395 take exit 53 to Wilsonville Rd and head east to Route 193.
 Travel south (right) to the first road on your left (Porter Plain Rd) and follow to Sand Dam Rd.
 Head right where you'll immediately find the Sand Dam parking area on your right.

 This section of the Airline State Park Trail runs northeast from Willimantic to Pomfret.
 From Pomfret it continues undeveloped to Putnam where it will connect to the Putnam River Trail .
-In Willimantic 3 trails converge.
-Heading south across the Willimantic River the Airline State Park Trail South travels to East Hampton.
-The Hop River State Park Trail also heads east from Part of the EAST COAST GREENWAY .
+In Thompson the trail has mostly been developed to the MA line where it continues as the SNETT (Southern New England Trunkline Trail).
+In Willimantic 2 trails converge.
+Heading south across the Willimantic River the Airline State Park Trail South travels towards Portland, while the Hop River State Park Trail heads east to Manchester.
+Part of the EAST COAST GREENWAY .

 The Airline State Park Trail follows the rail bed of the former Air Line Railroad which was built to connect Boston and New York City in the shortest distance possible - as if by a "line" drawn through the "air" via the city of New Haven.
 The railroad climbed from Middletown to East Hampton, and then went over the Lyman Viaduct, a spectacular 1,100 foot long iron trestle over a deep and wide gorge.
 The railroad then continued on through North Westchester and Amston in the southern part of Hebron.
 The line passed along the boundary of Lebanon and Columbia before dropping steadily down the Ten Mile River valley to Willimantic.
 The final portion of this section was completed in 1873.
 The Air Line is remembered for its fast express trains.
 There was a succession of these beginning with the New England Limited in 1884.
 This was succeeded in1891 by the White Train, popularly known as the Ghost Train.
 It was made up of gleaming white coaches trimmed with gold.
 The parlor cars' interiors were finished in mahogany and furnished with velvet rugs, silk curtains and upholstered plush chairs.
 The train's schedule was so well advertised that people came from miles around to wait at stations or crossing to see it go by.
 The fast express was replaced in 1895 by the Air Line Limited.
 The decline of the Air Line route came about when passengers and shippers began to prefer the Shore Line route.
 For more information visit; AIRLINE TRAIL and CT RAIL TRAIL EXPLORER .